brentp/mosdepth/README.md

 ### Accuracy

-We compared `samtools depth` with default arguments to `mosdepth` without ovlerap detection and discovered **no differences across the entire chromosome**.
+We compared `samtools depth` with default arguments to `mosdepth` without overlap detection and discovered **no differences across the entire chromosome**.